thelfer/tfel/docs/mfront/stress-potentials/Hooke.md

 #### Computation of the final stress at \(t+dt\)

-If the stiffness tensor is avaible using the `@RequireStiffnessTensor`, the final stress \(\ets{\sigma}\) is computed using the following formula :
+If the stiffness tensor is available using the `@RequireStiffnessTensor`, the final stress \(\ets{\sigma}\) is computed using the following formula :